The Cost of Not Using Digital Marketing In Your Business?

 Next, you will need to create a plan of action that has every step planned out into detail, from who needs to take on what actions, to what needs to happen and what the deadlines are for each step.

-Lastly, you will need to relay this plan of action to your team and deal out the jobs to each person or department, in order to put this plan and strategy into motion.
+Lastly, you will need to relay this plan of action to your team.
+Share the jobs to each person or department, in order to put this plan and strategy into motion.

 This is where you have the choice…

-You can do it on your own or have a dedicated team of experts help you to plan and implement the digital marketing strategy for you.
+You can do it on your own.
+Invest in a dedicated team of experts help you to plan and implement the digital marketing strategy for you.

 Give this some thought!